webpack/webpack.js.org/src/content/concepts/module-federation.md

 W> When nesting is used, providing overrides to one container will automatically override the modules with the same "name" in the nested container(s).

-Overrides must be provided before the modules of the container are loaded, otherwise behavior is undefined.
+Overrides must be provided before the modules of the container are loaded.

 ## High-level concepts